NationalSecurityAgency/timely/source/includes/_security.md

 ## Securing the Transport

-Timely only exposes two operations over a non-secure transport, one to the version of the server and the other to insert data.
+Timely only exposes two operations over a non-secure transport, one to get the version of the server and the other to insert data.
 All other operations are protected by either HTTPS or WSS protocols.
 The server [configuration] (#configuration) allows the user to change many of the security settings such as: CORS origins, specific SSL/TLS ciphers, duration of the HTTP session cookie, and more.

 ### HTTP Strict Transport Security